drbarzyk/barzyk.dev/README.md

 Create a commit with a meaningful message:

-- `git commit -m "Updated README.md !"`
+- `git commit -m "Updated README file"`

 Push to the repo: